BoxOfDevs/SpeedSurvival/README.md

 # SpeedSurvival
-Survival too slow?
-Not any more!
+Survival is too slow?
+Not with this plugin!